Chuckwalla National Monument

 Chuckwalla National Monument is a national monument in the Colorado Desert of Southern California that protects 624,270 acre of desert habitat in Riverside and Imperial counties from development.
 The monument spans several mountain ranges between Joshua Tree National Park and the Chocolate Mountain Aerial Gunnery Range.

 President Joe Biden established the monument by proclamation under the Antiquities Act on January 14, 2025.
 The proclamation includes co-management by a commission established by five local tribes.

 Features

 The monument is named after the chuckwalla lizards native to the area.
 Other local wildlife include Desert bighorn sheep and Desert tortoise.
 Some of the areas that would be absorbed into the monument include the already protected Mecca Hills, Orocopia Mountains, Chuckwalla Mountains, Little Chuckwalla Mountains, Palo Verde Mountains, and Milpitas Wash wilderness areas.
 Existing outdoor recreational and historical sites that would become part of the monument include the Eagle Mountain Railroad, various training sites dating from World War II, and already existing hiking trails.

-The Bradshaw Trail, a historic state route and BLM Back Country Byway, runs through the monument.
+The Bradshaw Trail, a historic 1860s stagecoach route and BLM Back Country Byway, runs through the monument.